dglaeser/xpress/README.md

 cd build && ./my_app
 ```

+Note that this assumes that your default compilers are recent enough.
+If not, you have to pass the
+`cmake` flags `-DCMAKE_C_COMPILER` and `-DCMAKE_CXX_COMPILER` to have `cmake` use suitable compilers.
 An alternative way of using the library is to install it on your system, for instance, with the following sequence
 of commands: